alonzi/MTG-Data/How-to-data/scalar-theory.md

 # Scalar Theory
-I am writing this article to directly respond to the constant refrain of "but Game in hand win rate doesn't tell the whole story".
+I am writing this article to directly respond to the constant refrain of "but Game in Hand Win Rate doesn't tell the whole story".
 I absolutely agree that it doesn't tell the whole story.
 My objective is to provide some of the data science behind that number and equip the reader to understand numbers like it.
-For that we will need to dip into a little jargon, namely the idea of a scalar.
-We will start by defining a scalar and the core principle of scalar theory.
+I am calling this principle Scalar Theory.
+We will need to dip into a little jargon, namely the idea of a scalar.
+So we will start by defining a scalar and the core principle of scalar theory.
 Then get into examples.
 Let's go!

 ## What is Game in Hand Win Rate (GIH WR)?
-Game in Hand Win Rate is defined by 17 lands as:
+Game in Hand Win Rate is defined by 17 Lands as:

 `The win rate of games where an instance of this card appeared in the hand, either in the opening hand or later.
 Each instance of a card is counted, so a game having a copy of a card in the opening hand and then two more copies drawn later has three times as much weight as an opening hand with only one copy.`